 I want to understand the processes by which a proteolytic enzyme, Serrapeptase, started and sustained, what I am certain is a life-saving cascade of changes, by which I have returned to and surpassed the good health I once enjoyed.

-Although my recovery is an amazing gift, my improved eyesight and still improving visual perception is different.
+Although my recovery is a fantastic gift, my improved eyesight and still improving visual perception is different.
 My eyesight was impaired from birth, as a direct result of the congenital impact of cerebral palsy.
 This means that improvements in my sight, and particularly in my visual perception, represent the development of new abilities that are even more remarkable than the recovery of old ones.

 I am also determined to complete the writing of most, if not all, of The Disability Maze Books, this year.